 Some classes spent time this year in collective worship thinking about others who were less fortunate than themselves....

 Three times a year we hold specific celebrations at the local historic church at Plympton St Maurice.
 We celebrate Harvest, Christmas and Easter every year.
-We pupils taking a key part in the service and families joining us.
+We love to see all the pupils across the school taking part in our celebrations using songs, music and movement and poems.

 At Longcause we not only celebrate different religions, but also different languages and cultures.
 Throughout the year we have several MFL days which focus on a different language each time, that originate from countries all over the world.
 These special themed days allow for students to discover, learn, practice and explore different languages from around the globe.
 We offer a multi-layered approach to these foreign language days as the students explore the wider culture of each country, which can include learning about the words, pronunciation, music, dance, geography and food of each place.